-In the late summer and autumn of 2004 a series of about 100 tests was conducted relative to increasing the heat transfer efficiency of cookstoves.
+In the latter part of 2004 a series of about 100 tests was conducted relative to increasing the heat transfer efficiency of cookstoves.
 The goals were to come up with a simple way of virtually guaranteeing high efficiency in a cookstove, or, failing that goal, to learn about what conditions make a cookstove efficient.
 The first goal was not achieved, and this report covers what was learned relative to the second goal.